Gavh2909/NOTES-QUESTIONS/JAVA/JavaIQ.md

 ### 1. Different between normal hashmap and concurrent hashmap?
+- `HashMap` and `ConcurrentHashMap` are both implementations of the `Map` interface in Java, but they have significant differences, especially in terms of thread-safety and performance in concurrent environments:

+#### 1. **Thread Safety:**
+   - **HashMap:** `HashMap` is not thread-safe.
+If multiple threads try to modify the `HashMap` concurrently, it can lead to data corruption or infinite loops.
+You need to synchronize access to a `HashMap` explicitly using external synchronization (e.g., `Collections.synchronizedMap(map)`).
+   - **ConcurrentHashMap:** `ConcurrentHashMap` is designed to be thread-safe without the need for external synchronization.
+It supports concurrent reads and writes.
+Different segments of the map can be updated concurrently, which can lead to better performance in highly concurrent scenarios.

+#### 2. **Segmentation:**
+   - **HashMap:** A regular `HashMap` is not divided into segments.
+When multiple threads try to update the map simultaneously, they can interfere with each other.
+   - **ConcurrentHashMap:** `ConcurrentHashMap` is internally divided into segments.
+Each segment acts as an independent hash table, and different segments can be updated concurrently.
+This helps to minimize contention and provides better concurrency.

+#### 3. **Locking Strategy:**
+   - **HashMap:** It uses a single lock for the entire map during modifications.
+This means that if one thread is modifying the map, other threads are blocked, leading to potential performance bottlenecks in a highly concurrent environment.
+   - **ConcurrentHashMap:** It uses a finer-grained locking strategy.
+Each segment has its own lock, allowing multiple threads to operate on different segments simultaneously.
+This reduces contention and improves concurrency.

+#### 4. **Iterators:**
+   - **HashMap:** If the `HashMap` is modified while iterating over it (except through the iterator's own `remove` method), it can lead to `ConcurrentModificationException`.
+   - **ConcurrentHashMap:** Iterators of `ConcurrentHashMap` provide weakly consistent views.
+They reflect the state of the map at some point in time and do not throw `ConcurrentModificationException` even if the map is modified during iteration.

+#### 5. **Performance:**
+   - **HashMap:** In a single-threaded environment or when there is limited contention, a regular `HashMap` might perform well.
+   - **ConcurrentHashMap:** In highly concurrent scenarios, where multiple threads are frequently reading and writing, `ConcurrentHashMap` is designed to provide better performance by allowing concurrent updates to different segments.

+- In summary, `ConcurrentHashMap` is a more suitable choice in concurrent environments due to its built-in thread-safety and better support for concurrent operations.
+If you are dealing with a single-threaded environment or can ensure external synchronization, a regular `HashMap` may be sufficient.

  ### 2. Immutability concept.
    - immuntability in java refers to the property of an object whose state cannot be modified after it has been created.